broadinstitute/sparklespray/README.md

 ```

 Once you've seen your first sparkles job complete successfully, you can
-change "zones", "default_image", "default_resource_cpu", and
-"default_resource_memory" based on your needs.
+change "zones", and "default_image" based on your needs.

 # Command reference